 A comprehensive inventory detailing the decorative condition of the property and the condition of furniture, furnishings and contents will be undertaken by an independent inventory company prior to the tenant taking occupation in order to avoid any dispute at the end of the tenancy.
-Should the tenant be liable for dilapidations at the end of the tenancy, without a properly compiled inventory, deductions from the deposit cannot be legally justified and the provision of an inventory is a core assumption of the Tenancy Deposit Scheme.
+Should the tenant be liable for dilapidations at the end of the tenancy, without a properly compiled inventory, deductions from the deposit cannot be legally justified and the provision of an inventory is a core assumption of the Deposit Protection Scheme.
 The landlord will be responsible for the cost of the inventory and for the cost of the check-out report these charges are raised by our independent inventory provider depending on the property’s size and contents.
 As a general guide:

 Studio / One Bedroom Flat – From £90.00

 Three / Four Bedroom Flat – From £140.00

 - Where a property has been viewed in an unfurnished state by a prospective tenant, but the parties have agreed for the property to be let furnished, it will be incumbent upon the landlord to furnish the property at his cost in accordance with any agreement, unless the property has been expressly agreed to be let unfurnished.
 It is expressly agreed that Mrs Fix-It will not be held responsible where, as a result of the landlord failing to furnish the flat according to an agreed inventory of contents or within an agreed time scale, the tenant seeks a reduction in rent.

 All tenancy deposits under an Assured Shorthold Tenancy must be protected under a statutory tenancy deposit protection scheme.
 A landlord or agent will lose the right to regain possession of the property at the end of the tenancy in the event of a deposit dispute unless the tenant has been given information in prescribed form about how the deposit has been protected.